ing-bank/lion/.changeset/brown-pets-accept.md

 'providence-analytics': patch
 ---

-add posibility to provide a 'custom defined project' (array of filePaths) to Analyzer
+add possibility to provide a 'custom defined project' (array of filePaths) to Analyzer